Best of Bowie

-Best of Bowie is a 2002 greatest hits album by English recording artist David Bowie.
-Released in October after the critical and commercial success of the Heathen album released four months earlier, the songs range from his second album, David Bowie (1969) to Heathen (2002).
-A DVD, also titled Best of Bowie, was also released.
+Best of Bowie is a greatest hits album by English recording artist David Bowie.
+Released in October 2002, four months after the critical and commercial success of the Heathen album, the songs range from his second album, David Bowie (1969) to Heathen (2002).
+A DVD, also titled Best of Bowie, was released too.

-Initially peaking at number 11 on the UK Albums Chart upon release in October 2002, the album entered the top 10 for the first time in January 2016, after Bowie's death, and reached a new peak of number 1, marking Bowie's eleventh UK number-one album.
+Initially peaking at number 11 on the UK Albums Chart upon release in October 2002, the album entered the top 10 for the first time in January 2016, after Bowie's death, and reached a new peak of number 1, marking his eleventh UK number 1 album.
 It also became the first album to reach number 1 in the UK due to streaming.
 Best of Bowie has been certified 4× Platinum by the British Phonographic Industry for sales of over 1,200,000.

 CD release

 In each of the 21 territories that Best of Bowie was released, it was given its own track listing, based upon which songs were most popular in that region.
 In some countries, two versions were available – single-disc and double-disc versions.
 In all, 63 tracks appear in at least one of the different releases.
 The country the edition came from can be identified by a small national flag on the spine, except for the Argentine/Mexican, Eastern European and UK editions, which are "flag-less".
 Some regions included rare versions of some songs, such as the New Zealand version, which included a previously unreleased 4:01 edit of "Magic Dance" (1986) (mis-labeled as the 'single version'), and the Chilean edition which included the first-ever CD release of the single version of "Underground" (1986).